 Some dahlias take forever to sprout, while others are raring to go!
 Once the leaves grow past the top of the bag, I move the plant into a larger pot and start hardening them off outside.
 The slowest growers stay in their bags until they can be safely planted in the ground.

 Before the plants go out into the garden, I give each one a little haircut.
 If you don't presprout your tubers, you can also pinch your dahlias after they're already in the ground.

 It's best to pinch your dahlias when they have at least 3 to 4 sets of leaves and is at least a foot tall.
 This typically happens about a month after planting, but this can vary depending on your specific growing conditions.
 Pinching too early could stress young plants, while waiting too long might limit its effectiveness.

-If your dahlia is over two feet tall, it's probably too late to pinch it back.
-The stem becomes hollow as it gets bigger, and pinching it at that stage can invite insects inside.
+If your dahlia is over two feet tall and has more than seven sets of leaves, it's too late to pinch it back.
+The stem becomes hollow as it gets bigger, and pinching it at this late stage can invite insects inside.
 Water can also enter the hollow stem and cause the tuber to rot.

 How to pinch dahlias